rayleesenn/MECH105_Algorithms/Matrices Algorithm/README.md

-# Special Matrix Algorithm Information:
+# WHAT DOES THE SPECIAL MATRIX ALGORITHM DO?
 ## *This is an algorithm that creates a function to return an nxm matrix.*

 ### Inputs: